 Chair: Wes Borden (2018 – 2020)

-The Membership Committee strives to encourage individuals who are interested in the work, practice and activities of PSZC to become dues paying members.
+The Membership Committee takes care of sangha members and strives to encourage individuals who are interested in the practice, activities and work of PSZC to join as sustaining members.
+Members of the Membership Committee welcome people to the Sangha and expresses appreciation to sangha members.
 Email firstname.lastname@example.org to contact the committee.

 Chair: Elizabeth Nelson (2018 – 2020)